redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 ### Returning Binary Data

 By default, RedwoodJS functions return strings or JSON.
 If you need to return binary data, your function will need to encode it as Base64 and then set the `isBase64Encoded` response parameter to `true`.
 Note that this is best suited to relatively small responses.
 The entire response body will be loaded into memory as a string, and many serverless hosting environments will limit your function to eg. 10 seconds, so if your file takes longer than that to process and download it may get cut off.
-For larger or static files, it may be better to upload files to an object store like S3 and generate a [presigned URL](https://stackoverflow.com/questions/38831829/nodejs-aws-sdk-s3-generate-presigned-url) that the client can use to download the file directly.
+For larger or static files, it may be better to upload files to an object store like S3 and generate a [pre-signed URL](https://stackoverflow.com/questions/38831829/nodejs-aws-sdk-s3-generate-presigned-url) that the client can use to download the file directly.

 Here's an example of how to return a binary file from the filesystem: